ocf/ocfweb/ocfweb/docs/docs/services/account.md

 ask for some evidence that you are the account owner.
 Currently, disabled accounts are stored or archived and can be *re-enabled* by request at a later date.
 Disabled accounts may eventually be scheduled for deletion.

+## Backups and Data Retention

+The OCF maintains onsite and offsite backups of all user data uploaded to our servers.
+Our onsite backups of user data consist of 7 days of daily backups, 4 weeks of weekly backups, and 6 months of monthly backups of NFS, MySQL, and PostgreSQL data.
+Offsite backups are made weekly and consist of the entire state of the onsite backups at the time the backup is made.
+Offsite backups are encrypted locally before being uploaded to servers owned by Box.com, under the terms of the University's collaboration agreement with the company.
+Offsite backups are retained for a period of 6 months before being deleted for user data privacy reasons.
+Encrypted backups are only accessible by a small number of OCF staff.